philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The secret of success is to do the common thing uncommonly well." — John D. Rockefeller Jr.
+> "Life is 10% what happens to us and 90% how we react to it." — Charles R. Swindoll
-*Updated on 2025-10-05*
+*Updated on 2025-10-06*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).